Jack-TangYin/HobbyConnect/README.md

 **`1.
 Tang Yin`**
 - Initially Asssigned Task (on LearnOuts): 1, 2, 3, 9
-- Actual Contribution to the final deliverable: 1, 2, 3, 9
+- Actual Contribution to the Final Deliverable: 1, 2, 3, 9

 **`2.
 Kenzo Dubreuil`**
 - Initially Asssigned Task (on LearnOuts): 4, 5, 9
-- Actual Contribution to the final deliverable: 4, 5, 9
+- Actual Contribution to the Final Deliverable: 4, 5, 9

 **`3.
 Roman Gurung`**
 - Initially Asssigned Task (on LearnOuts): 6, 7, 8, 9
-- Actual Contribution to the final deliverable: 6, 7, 8, 9
+- Actual Contribution to the Final Deliverable: 6, 7, 8, 9

 <hr>